saschazelzer/DUNE-superbuild/README.md

   - CMake 2.8.4 or newer
   - A C++ compiler (see the [DUNE installation notes] [2])

-Depending on the enabled CMAke options, you might need to have additional packages installed.
+Depending on the enabled CMake options, you might need to have additional packages installed.
 For example `blas, MPI, csh, Boost, gmp` etc.

 ### Third-Party Libraries